tkn-tub/ns3-gym/src/lte/doc/source/lte-design.rst

 UE PHY Measurements Model
 +++++++++++++++++++++++++

-According to [TS36214]_, the UE has to report a set of measurements of the eNBs that the device is able to perceive: the the reference signal received power (RSRP) and the reference signal received quality (RSRQ).
+According to [TS36214]_, the UE has to report a set of measurements of the eNBs that the device is able to perceive: the reference signal received power (RSRP) and the reference signal received quality (RSRQ).
 The former is a measure of the received power of a specific eNB, while the latter includes also channel interference and thermal noise.
 The UE has to report the measurements jointly with the physical cell identity (PCI) of the cell.
 Both the RSRP and RSRQ measurements are performed during the reception of the RS, while the PCI is obtained with the Primary Synchronization Signal (PSS).
 The PSS is sent by the eNB each 5 subframes and in detail in the subframes 1 and 6.
 In real systems, only 504 distinct PCIs are available, and hence it could occur that two nearby eNBs use the same PCI; however, in the simulator we model PCIs using simulation metadata, and we allow up to 65535 distinct PCIs, thereby avoiding PCI collisions provided that less that 65535 eNBs are simulated in the same scenario.

 According to [TS36133]_ sections 9.1.4 and 9.1.7, RSRP is reported by PHY layer in dBm while RSRQ in dB.
 The values of RSRP and RSRQ are provided to higher layers through the C-PHY SAP (by means of ``UeMeasurementsParameters`` struct) every 200 ms as defined in [TS36331]_.
 Layer 1 filtering is performed by averaging the all the measurements collected during the last window slot.
 The periodicity of reporting can be adjusted for research purposes by means of the ``LteUePhy::UeMeasurementsFilterPeriod`` attribute.